 With Australia burning, Brexit looming and lunatics in charge of the political asylum on both sides of the Atlantic (a subjective viewpoint but I own it), there are bigger issues to worry about than seasonal depression.
 Food poverty is an obscenity, especially in a developed nation like the UK.
 We made a sizeable donation to a local food bank at Christmas and I have offered my services as a volunteer.

 Wherever possible we buy from local producers and tradespeople to try to put money into the local economy.
 It’s something, but it’s never enough.
-Grass roots activism, by which I mean working to change things a local level and not necessarily in terms of party politics, feels to me like a way forward.
+Grass roots activism, by which I mean working to change things at a local level and not necessarily in terms of party politics, feels to me like a way forward.
 A way of making a difference, however small.

 I didn’t set out to make you feel depressed, sorry.
 It’s a new year, a new decade, a new beginning.
 We live in a democracy, for all its failings, for which we should all be thankful even if some of us voted for the losing side.
 There are bright spots on the horizon – did I mention that it’s my birthday next month?
 Let me eat cake.
 I’m not sure how I’ve suddenly morphed into Marie Antoinette but if they send a tumbril it can blinking well take me to my favourite restaurant.
 Don’t even think about throwing mud.